 An access application is defined as an application for government information under Part 4 that is a valid access application.
 A person who makes a valid access application has a legally enforceable right under section 9 to be provided with access to the information in accordance with the GIPA Act.

 Part 4 of the the GIPA Act provides the framework for how agencies are to make decisions on access applications.

 Part 5 of the GIPA Act provides for review of decisions made on access applications, including review by the Information Commissioner in Division 3, and administrative review by the NCAT in Division 4.

 The GIPA Act gives the NCAT discretionary power under section 110 of the GIPA Act to make an order that a person is not permitted to make an access application without first obtaining approval of the NCAT (restraint order).

 When a person becomes subject to a restraint order, that person will not be permitted to make an access application to an agency while the restraint order is in force.
 The person is required to obtain the approval of the NCAT to make an access application.

-Who can make an application for a restraint order?
+Who can apply for a restraint order?

-- the Minister, or
+- the Minister; or

 - the Information Commissioner.